-The theoretical improvements of FB vs ATC have been confirmed during the 2010 CWE FB experimentation.
-From the capacity calculation point of view, CWE TSOs recommend continuing describing the details of a FB implementation for CWE MC.
+The theoretical improvements of FB vs. ATC have been confirmed during the 2010-2011 CWE FB experimentation.
+From the capacity calculation point of view, CWE TSOs recommend a close monitoring of the results during the parallel run.

-Overall, through simulations comparing ATC constraints and FB constraints on a short period (2 times 2 weeks), the market impact analysis concludes that FB constraints have a positive impact on the market compared to ATC.
+Overall, based on the assumptions made and through simulations comparing ATC constraints and FB constraints the market impact analysis concludes that FB constraints have a positive impact on the market compared to ATC.